-Your launch event kicks off the whole campaign, bringing community members together and getting people excited about physical activity.
-It’s also a great opportunity to network and meet new potential partners!
+Events are a great way to bring community members together and get people excited about physical activity.
+They're also an opportunity to network and meet new potential partners!

-But the launch event is only the beginning.
-Aim to hold at least 3 more community events in the months after your launch.
-If you don’t have the capacity to host additional standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.
+If you're running a campaign, aim to hold at least 3 community events in the months after your launch event.
+If you don’t have the capacity to host standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.

 - You don’t have to start from scratch!
 Think about events that are already popular in your community, like festivals or celebrations.
 Working with the organizers of those events can create opportunities for sharing the campaign or offering a physical activity break.

 - Keep track of all the people who attend your events.
-Gather email addresses from attendees who’d like to get updates about the campaign.
+Gather email addresses from attendees who’d like to get updates about your physical activity programs and activities.

 - Take lots of photos and videos of events — these are great to share on social media and send to partners and donors.
 (Don’t forget to get photo releases from the attendees!
 Add the release to your online event registration, or use paper forms at the registration table.)

 - Ask attendees to record their goals on the Move Your Way Pledge Sheet and share selfies with their pledges on social media.